WPBeginner

 Always use strong passwords

-Always use strong passwords for all your online accounts including your WordPress site.
+Always use strong passwords for all your online accounts, including your WordPress site.
 We recommend using a combination of letters, numbers, and special characters in your passwords.
 This makes it harder for hackers to guess your password.

 We are often asked by beginners how to remember all those passwords.
 The simplest answer is that you don’t need to.
-There are some really great password manager apps that you can install on your computer and phones.
+There are some really great password manager apps that you can install on your computer and phone.

 For more information on this topic, see our guide on the best way to manage passwords for WordPress beginners.